Craig Steven Wright

 Craig Steven Wright (born October 1970) is an Australian computer scientist and businessman.
 He has publicly claimed to be the main part of the team that created bitcoin, and the identity behind the pseudonym Satoshi Nakamoto.
-These claims are regarded as false by much of the media and the cryptocurrency community.
-As of 2019, he lives in the United Kingdom.
+These claims are generally regarded as false by the media and the cryptocurrency community.
+In March 2024, Justice James Mellor in the British High Court ruled that Wright is not Satoshi Nakamoto.
+In July 2024, a British High Court judge referred Craig Wright to UK prosecutors for alleged perjury related to his claims of being Satoshi Nakamoto.
+As of 2019, Wright lived in the United Kingdom.

 Early life and education

-Wright graduated from high school in 1987 from Padua College in Brisbane.
-Wright was an adjunct academic and researcher at Charles Sturt University, where he was working on his PhD entitled "The quantification of information systems risk".
+Wright graduated from high school in 1987 from Padua College, Brisbane.
+Wright was an adjunct academic and researcher at Charles Sturt University (CSU), where he was working on his PhD entitled "The quantification of information systems risk".
 His PhD was awarded by CSU in February 2017.

 Wright says he has a doctorate in theology, comparative religious and classical studies, awarded in 2003 from United Theological College.

 Wright has written or co-written several books.
 Wright has been a trustee of the Uniting Church in New South Wales.

 Career and businesses

-Wright worked in information technology for various companies, including OzEmail, K-Mart and the Australian Securities Exchange, as well as working as a security consultant for Mahindra & Mahindra.
+Wright worked in information technology for various companies, including OzEmail, Kmart and the Australian Securities Exchange, as well as working as a security consultant for Mahindra & Mahindra.
 He claims to have designed the architecture for possibly the world's first online casino, Lasseter's Online (based in Alice Springs, Northern Territory), which went online in 1999.
 He was the information systems manager for the accounting firm BDO Kendalls.

 In 2004, Wright was convicted of contempt of court by the Supreme Court of New South Wales.
 He was sentenced to 28 days in jail for breaching an injunction that prevented him from approaching customers of DeMorgan Information Security Systems, from which he resigned in 2003.
 The sentence was suspended on condition of performing 250 hours of community service.
 After appealing the decision, the ruling was upheld in 2005 and also in a subsequent appeal to the High Court of Australia in 2006.

 Wright was the CEO of the technology firm Hotwire Preemptive Intelligence Group (Hotwire PE), which planned to launch Denariuz Bank, the world's first bitcoin-based bank, though it encountered regulatory difficulties with the Australian Tax Office and failed in 2014.
-Wright is the founder of cryptocurrency company DeMorgan Ltd., which claimed to receive $54 million AUD in tax incentives via AusIndustry.
+Wright is the founder of cryptocurrency company DeMorgan Limited, which claimed to receive $54 million AUD in tax incentives via AusIndustry.